numaproj/numaflow-python/development.md

 4. Run `poetry update -vv` inside the example directory you used in the step above.
 This will create a `poetry.lock` file
 5. Update the `example.py` inside the same example directory if needed
 6. Run `make image` inside the same example directory to build your image
 7. Now that you have the image with your customized example and code change, you can test it in a Numaflow pipeline.
-An example pipeline `pipeline-numaflow.yaml` is also provided in this `developer_guide` folder.
+Example pipelines, `pipeline.yaml`, are also provided in most of the example directories.
 Please check [Numaflow](https://numaflow.numaproj.io/) for more details

 Each example directory has a Makefile which can be used to build, tag, and push images.